dhajjar-cyber/InstantSfM/README.md

 **⚠️Please note that this repository is still under active development.
 We will keep updating it regularly.
 Feel free to open an issue if you encounter any problem.**

+## News📰
+- **2025/11/27**: We changed the data structure into a more SIMD-friendly format, which further speeds up the whole pipeline by around 10%.

 ## 1. Installation
 **Note: The project requires an NVIDIA GPU with CUDA support.
 The code is tested on Ubuntu 20.04 with CUDA 12.1 and PyTorch 2.3.1.**
 **Windows system is strongly unrecommended as the bae package lacks support for Windows.**